 The WIC is a community of scholars and policymakers (and their interests, ideas, and technical capabilities) that provides support to emerging investigators and projects.
 Presentation topics during meetings range from new critical questions, novel methods, recent findings, and innovative policy and improvement ideas.

 The Fall Research Collaborative meeting is a small meeting, convened by invitation, which is primarily directed at health care investigators and other interested researchers.
-The meeting is generally held in London, Oxford, or at Dartmouth College in the U.S (2015 London; 2016 Oxford; 2017 Oxford).
+The meeting is generally held in London or Oxford.
 The WIC prioritizes attendance for early investigators and those from countries where the study of health care variation is less developed.
 The meetings have a high level of interaction and networking.

 Visit the Network/Research page for more information about current collaborative members and the Join page to be added to our mailing list to stay up to date with the current Collaborative news, research, and events!

 Sponsorship opportunities are available for WIC meetings.
 Please contact the Wennberg International Collaborative to learn how you can support this effort to bring insight into health care.